 How to Let God Lead and Take Control

 I like to be in control.
 I do not want others to make decisions for me on what I eat, what I do, what I wear.
-I want to decide what occupation I do, where I work, what house I live in.
+I want to decide what occupation I do, where I work, what house I buy.
 I want to choose how many kids I have, when I go to sleep, and when I wake up.
 Unfortunately for me and many like me, we often have limited control over our lives.
 I keep trying to make a life plan, but every time I do, there are twists and turns throughout my life, which is why I live by the verse that states, "Man makes his plans, but the Lord determines his steps."

 For instance, I wanted to have children; five years later, we decided to adopt an infant.
 I am happy to announce that our daughter moved into our house in July of 2009.
 She was five.
 Seven years later, when my daughter was 12, I gave birth to a second daughter.
 As you can see, as I planned life, life went on happening without me.
-I don't know what my life would have been like if things had turned out the way I planned them, but I might not have my beautiful daughter, and a great relationship with my husband.
-Although there was one thing I did have complete control over and that was my dedication to Jesus Christ and choosing salvation.
+I don't know what my life would have been like if things had turned out the way I expected them, but I might not have my beautiful daughter and a great relationship with my husband.
+Although there was one thing, I did have complete control over, and that was my dedication to Jesus Christ and choosing salvation.
 Despite my lack of control over my own life, I have an incredibly blessed life, and I would not change any of it for the world.
 God is in control of my life, and I would not have it any other way.

 God Is In Control

-Often times we need to humble ourselves and let God be in control.
-We try so hard to micro manage our lives, that we sometimes don't understand why things get so out of control.
-In those moments, it's time to hand over the reigns, and let God guide your life to where He wants it to be.
+Often, we need to humble ourselves and let God be in control.
+We try so hard to micromanage our lives, that we sometimes don't understand why things get so out of control.
+In those moments, it's time to hand over the reins and let God guide your life to where He wants it to be.